Syria summit in Iran may decide Idlib military offensive

-The summit Friday, the third between Iranian President Hassan Rouhani, Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan, may determine whether diplomacy halts any military action.
+The summit between Iranian President Hassan Rouhani, Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan may determine whether diplomacy halts any military action.

-Iran, Russia and Turkey all have their own competing interests over Syria.
-All also face U.S. sanctions under the administration of President Donald Trump.
+But each nation has its own interests in the yearslong war in Syria.

+Iran wants to keep its foothold in the Mediterranean nation neighboring Israel and Lebanon.
+Turkey, which backed opposition forces against Syrian President Bashar Assad, fears a flood of refugees fleeing a military offensive and destabilizing areas it now holds in Syria.
+And Russia wants to maintain its regional presence to fill the vacuum left by America’s long uncertainty about what it wants in the conflict.

 Most Read Nation & World Stories